core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * New parameters in the Common Context covering the DH secret derivation.

-* New counter signature header parameter from draft-ietf-cose-countersign.
+* New countersignature header parameter from draft-ietf-cose-countersign.

 * Stronger policies non non-recycling of Sender IDs and Gid.